Tuesday, February 24, 2026

 Real moral development requires more than rule-following.
 It requires thinking about why an action is right or wrong, taking other minds seriously, weighing short-term impulse against long-term consequence, and recognizing that rules sometimes conflict or require exceptions.
 A person may have to resist an authority figure rather than obey one.
 That is not moral failure; sometimes it is moral maturity.

 Rule-following is not the same thing as conscience.
 If the main reason a person is not stealing from you or assaulting you is fear of divine punishment or obedience to an external rule, that is not especially reassuring!
+In fairness, this is not how most thoughtful believers actually live: for them the rule is a scaffold for conscience rather than a substitute for it, and the two grow up together.
+My worry is narrower—it is about what happens when the rule is asked to carry the whole weight, and reflection on it is treated as disobedience.
 Most people want something deeper in themselves and in those closest to them: judgment, empathy, guilt, restraint, and the ability to reason through difficult cases.
 Rare exceptions do exist.
 Stealing food to save a starving child is not the same thing as theft or greed.
 Humans are capable of this kind of moral reasoning whether they are religious or not, and there are good reasons why it emerges naturally in social species and cooperative cultures.

 I do have to acknowledge that some religious texts contain inspired statements about moral reasoning—for example, the Sermon on the Mount, with its emphasis on kindness, love, and humility.
 But many of these ideas are not unique to Christianity.
 Variations of the Golden Rule—the ethic of reciprocity—appear across many traditions: Confucian, Jewish, Buddhist, Hindu, Islamic, and others.
 This is not evidence of divinity; it is what we would expect in human societies grappling with the same recurring problems of cooperation, conflict, and conscience.

 The treatment of religious texts as perfect moral instruction manuals is problematic on many levels.
-Even within traditions that claim “inspiration,” it is hard to maintain that every specific word—let alone every translation choice or manuscript tradition—is a flawless, literal directive.
+It is hard to maintain that every specific word in a religious text—let alone every translation choice or manuscript tradition—is a flawless, literal directive.
 Most people therefore focus on a higher level of organization: a verse (a numbered unit), which is the most common unit studied in sermons or religious meetings.

 Many churches have a kind of “book club” format in which small groups meet in someone’s home—refreshments served—to discuss a particular passage, often guided by published interpretations consistent with the group’s existing style of thinking.
 Sometimes the analysis stops at the verse level, partly out of practicality.
 It is complicated to integrate a theme across an entire text like the Bible, with its many books, authors, genres, and historical layers.
 For each theme or figure of speech present in one verse, there may be dozens of resonant passages elsewhere, sometimes in widely disparate parts of the text, and contradictions—either direct or qualitative—are not difficult to find.

 But, as with studying literature, it is a narrow way to understand a text to focus only on its most granular fragments.
 Much meaning in literature comes from a more holistic analysis: genre, context, narrative arc, tension, voice, contrast.
 Likewise, if you look at a photograph, it would not make sense to divide it into tiny sections and analyze each separately as though the whole image were nothing but a pile of fragments.
 It is often inconvenient to do holistic analysis in most sermons or study sessions, so many communities stop at the verse level—or at best, a short passage.
-And it matters that these verse divisions were decided upon by editors, rather than being features of the earliest manuscripts.
+These verse divisions were actually decided upon by editors, rather than being features of the earliest manuscripts.
+The chapter divisions we now take for granted date only to around the early thirteenth century—the work of Stephen Langton, later Archbishop of Canterbury—and the verse numbers are later still, introduced by the Paris printer Robert Estienne in 1551.
+The oldest manuscripts have none of this scaffolding: no chapters, no verses, no punctuation, not even spaces between the words.
+The grid we read through was laid down by editors, centuries after the texts themselves.

 This preference for the fragment over the whole reflects one characteristic failure of dogmatic thinking.
 By turning complex ancient literature into a storage box of isolated rules, people can avoid the harder work of empathy, judgment, context, and reason.
 Dogma is attractive partly because certainty feels safe, and shared certainty binds a group together.
 But the cost is high.
 When we trade nuance for rigidity, we do not just limit our own moral growth; we also make collective intolerance and cruelty easier to justify.